Logo

 NETSNMP_INLINE void netsnmp_free_request_data_sets (netsnmp_request_info *request)

-Free the extra data stored in a bunch of requests (all data in the chain).
+Free the extra data stored in a bunch of requests.

-Returns a handler from a chain based on the name.
+Returns a MIB handler from a chain based on the name.

 void * netsnmp_find_handler_data_by_name (netsnmp_handler_registration *reginfo, const char *name)